RedberryHealth/FRONTEND_HIRING_TASK/README.md

 * Provide access to a **GitHub repository** with your code, organized in a way that highlights the architecture.
 * Ensure that a **README** is included to guide through setup, installation, and any important notes on features implemented.
 * Deploy the app on a platform like **Vercel** or  **Netlify** , if possible, and share the live link.

-### **Conclusion**

-This task focuses on the core areas essential to demonstrate the skills of a senior Next.js developer while offering bonuses for those who want to showcase more advanced expertise.
-The developer is expected to prioritize functionality, performance, and good coding practices within the provided 24-hour time frame.